 |Strength||OSB has a greater shear strength than plywood panels.||Plywood has less shear strength than OSB.|

 5. Should you hire a roofer?

 If you are doing roofing installation for the first time, then you are probably thinking that you should hire a roofer or do it Yourself?

 To get a solution you should pay attention to certain points.
 Installation of roofing sheets can be a difficult task.
 In some cases, turning this into your own roofing project may have more benefits than hiring a professional roofer.

 1. The experience

 “Nothing ever becomes real till it is experienced.”
 John Keats

 Depends on what work you have experience.
-If you do not have any knowledge of roofing then, Maybe possible you cannot do this job well.
+If you do not have any knowledge of roofing then, Maybe it is possible you cannot do this job well.
 Because you don’t know the best techniques.
 An experienced roofer knows all the best techniques that make work better.

 Experience cannot be made by reading youtube videos and books.
 It takes months and years for experience.
 You will not want to do any kind of experiment with your home.
 Small Mistakes can cause heavy damage.

 Roofing is not easy work, it requires more attention.
 If you want to do this work yourself, then make sure that you have someone who is with you to help you.
-Before starting work, pay attention to your safety like wearing gloves for hands and glasses for eyes.
+Before starting work, pay attention to your safety like wearing gloves for your hands and glasses for your eyes.
 Keep yourself with the help of rope.